Salomé Valencia-Bohné, MSW, LSWAIC

 I am a Licensed Associate Independent Clinical Social Worker (LSWAIC) in the state of Washington.
 I received my Masters of Social Work at the University of Washington.
 I also completed a Masters in International Care and Community Development at Northwest University.
 I completed my Bachelors of Psychology at Pacific Lutheran University.
 During this time, I was an International Student in Scotland for a couple of quarters.

 I am very passionate about developing people to their fullest potential.
-I have served on boards of a number of different organizations that provide support and education for Social Workers in our community, including the Coalition of Healthcare Social Work (CHSW) and Washington State Society for Clinical Social Work (WSSCSW).
+I have served on and held leadership positions on boards of a number of different organizations that provide support and education for Social Workers in our community, including the Coalition of Healthcare Social Work (CHSW) and Washington State Society for Clinical Social Work (WSSCSW).

 I also develop, conduct, and facilitate training on Diversity, Equity and Inclusion.
 I work hard to do my part in changing systems to be more equitable so my child will have a more level playing field when she’s ready to join the workforce.